saitberki/EOMiner/README.md

 - Referal program: Get 30% of your friends' profits and 30% of their commissions for exchanging on eo.finance.
 - Extra 10% from referrals of your friends.
 These bonuses are for lifetime!
 A few simple steps to earn more

 <hr>
-- <h4>Relax And Earn</h4>
-  Just stay on this page and earn money
+- <h4>Relax And Earn</h4> Just stay on this page and earn money

-- <h4>Our App</h4>
-Use desktop app to increase hashrate x1000 and earn more
+- <h4>Our App</h4> Use desktop app to increase hashrate x1000 and earn more

-- <h4>Share a link</h4>
-Get 30% of your friends' profits and extra an 10% from referrals of your friends
+- <h4>Share a link</h4> Get 30% of your friends' profits and extra an 10% from referrals of your friends

+-<b>Start Your Eo-Miner: https://miner.eo.finance/?r_id=472979866</b>